MicrosoftDocs/VBA-Docs/api/Access.Chart.ChartSubtitleFontSize.md

 ---

-# Chart.ChartSubtitleFontSize Property (Access)
+# Chart.ChartSubtitleFontSize property (Access)

 Returns or sets the font size used by the chart subtitle.
-Read/write **Integer** .
+Read/write **Integer**.

 ## Syntax